ArminBaz/CSCI-561/README.md

 Little-GO agent on a 5x5 GO board <br />
 ![Little-GO Board](./images/little_GO.png)
 <br />
-ihis assignment was open-ended and allowed us to use any AI search, game playing, or reinforcement learning technique we desired.
+This assignment was open-ended and allowed us to use any AI search, game playing, or reinforcement learning technique we desired.
 I decided to implement a simple minimax algorithm.
 <br /> <br />
 **Note:** If you are short on time, use the minimax algorithm as it will win *most* games.
-However, for full credit, you need to implement a much more sophisticated solution.
+However, for full credit, you need to implement a more sophisticated solution.
 Using a Q-Learning approach is very heavy and not advised.
 Instead, I would opt for a more lightweight solution.

 ## Homework 3
 MLP From scratch <br />